DAREUK/tre-federation/architecture/2_Strategic_Case/2_2_The_Federation_Challenge.md

 As with direct query, responses are returned to the project but not necessarily synchronously: job responses may need to be disclosure checked before they are permitted to leave the data TRE.

-(^2) “Trino, a query engine that runs at ludicrous speed”.
-See https://trino.io/

 An example implementation that support both indirect and direct query can be found in the TRE-FX project [27].
-TRE-FX uses the Hutch federated job execution software^3 , enabling researchers to request the execution of complex workflows within participating TREs.
+TRE-FX uses the [Hutch federated job execution software](https://health-informatics-uon.github.io/hutch/), enabling researchers to request the execution of complex workflows within participating TREs.
 The workflows can either be fully encapsulated in the request object, mapping onto the direct query model, or be developed “out of band” by a researcher, uploaded to a trustworthy repository and then downloaded and screened for safety by